ConorNevinMcMurray/loan-investor-matcher/README.md

 headings associated with these common features is different for the two child classes.
 As a result to incorporate the csv reading option with this feature of inheritance the headings in each csv file that are common features must be changed to a common heading.

-LoanMatcherAlternative removes the inherited fields from the Product class that must be filled from the csv files as a reuslt the orignal csv files can be used.
+LoanMatcherAlternative removes the inherited fields from the Product class that must be filled from the csv files, as a reuslt the orignal csv files can be used.

 In both cases I make the assumption that Investment requests used to fund loans must not be entriely met (as in an Investor can invest half